elfmaster/shiva_blogposts/shiva_introduction.md

 ![Shiva linking workflow](https://arcana-technologies.io/static/shiva-linking-workflow.png)

 The diagram above illustrates the Shiva linking workflow.
 Starting with the standard linking workflow on the left of the diagram.
 Each C source file is compiled into an ELF object file.
 The object files are linked together to form a final executable image.
 At runtime the dynamic linker "ld-linux.so" completes the program image by loading shared libraries and linking the code to our executable.
 For programs that are patched with Shiva the far-right of the diagram shows that there are two ELF interpreters in the same process image `"/lib/shiva"` and `"/lib/ld-linux.so"`.
-We call this "Linker chaining".
-Shiva is chained to ld-linux.so.
+We call this elegant hand-off "Linker chaining".
+Shiva and ld-linux.so are chained so to speak.
 Once "/lib/shiva" has finished with loading the patch object into memory it then loads ld-linux.so into memory with it's [userland-exec implementation](https://github.com/advanced-microcode-patching/shiva/blob/620a5380d9fa50570a66c5eadf4d983b3a04e9b2/shiva_ulexec.c#L292) , and then passes control to ld-linux.so to complete setting up the process image.

 Let's take a closer look at what the dynamic linking workflow looks like visually.
 The kernel loads the ELF executable and the specified ELF interpreter into memory...